syntasso/kratix-docs/docs/main/05-reference/01-promises/01-deleting-a-promise.md

 ```

 Deleting a Promise will take a few minutes to complete while Kratix deletes all the
 resources associated with Promise.
-Once finished it will take some time for all
-of the worker cluster resources to be deleted as changes are synced across to
+This includes any resource requests and all the
+worker cluster resources.

+All resources created by the Promise are applied to the work clusters using GitOps.
+What this mean is that when Kratix deletes the resources all it does is delete
+them from the GitOps Repository.
+Its then up to the GitOps reconciler running
-the worker clusters by Flux.
+on the worker clusters to cleanup the resources.
+This results in a small delay
+between the resources being declared as deleted and them being actually deleted.